Protecting our health from PFAS

 What Are PFAS?

 Per- and polyfluoroalkyl substances (PFAS) are an emerging class of chemicals with alarming health impacts.
 PFAS are a class of over 5,000 synthetic chemicals that have been produced since the 1940s.
 The unique physical and chemical characteristics of PFAS make them resistant to oil, water and temperature.
-While these properties make PFAS very useful chemicals for a wide variety of products, they also have contaminated water in many parts of Wisconsin, posing a threat to public health.
+While these properties make PFAS very useful chemicals for a wide variety of products, like Teflon, food packaging, rain-resistant clothing, and firefighting foam, they have contaminated water in many parts of Wisconsin, posing a threat to public health.

 How Are PFAS Used?